 What you need to make this recipe

 - Potatoes – I recommend using Russet potatoes for the best results.
 Be sure to clean thoroughly.
+You can really take this to the next level and use a smoked baked potato for an amazing flavor.

 - Oil and Salt – used to season the outside of the potatoes and help the skin get deliciously crispy.